 Thanks for letting me relive a great moment even though this was the first day of May, it will always feel like the Last Days Of May.

-I came across an interesting note on the website of Typhoid Mary, the support band for this gig:
+I came across an interesting note on the geocities website (now offline, unfortunately) of Typhoid Mary, the support band for this gig:

 I was at this show and recall that Fishbone did not take the stage until a little after midnight... the Violent Femmes opened.
 Blue Oyster Cult was also on the bill, but did not play.
 The guys seemed to be pissed off from the moment they took the stage - intense pit going on - awesome setlist and fucking loud down in front where I was... ahh memories...